prodo-dev/prodo/docs/content/04_advanced/creating-plugins.md

   the component will re-render when that data changes.
 - Wrap the entire user app with React component.

-A plugin is parameratised by five type parameters.
+A plugin is parameterised by five type parameters.
 These are:

 - `InitOptions`: Type for config that should be provided by user when they create the store.